DiegoFleitas/bookmarklet-collection/README.md

 # Resources

 - [JS Builder](http://subsimple.com/bookmarklets/jsbuilder.htm): A tool for creating and testing bookmarklets.
 - [Esprima Validator](https://esprima.org/demo/validate.html): A JavaScript syntax validator to ensure your code is free of syntax errors.
+(This won't catch comments, remember you can't have those in a single-line bookmarklet :wink:)